1971Merlin/TMON/README.md

 XXXX continues to represent the CURRENT ADDRESS however the NN represents the HEX byte stored at that address, which you are presently editing.

-Enter a HEX byte and it will be written to memory at CURRENT ADDR; CURRENT ADDR is then incremented by one.
+- Enter a HEX byte and it will be written to memory at CURRENT ADDR; CURRENT ADDR is then incremented by one.
-Pressing ENTER without inputting a new value leaves the existing value as-is and increments CADDR.
+- Pressing ENTER without inputting a new value leaves the existing value as-is and increments CADDR.
 In this way any bytes you don't wish to modify are skipped over.
+- Enter the key word DIS (instead of a hex byte) to disasemble the current instruction at CADDR.
+This allows you to check the data you're entering is at the code point you expect it to be.
+Note that if you enter DIS while you are on the second or third byte of a multi-byte opcode, the disasembled instruction will be incorrect -- DIS always assumes the current address points to the first byte of an instruction.
-Type Q to exit data entry mode.
+- Type Q to exit data entry mode.

 The DATA entry system is very simple and will continue to be improved in future versions.

 ## TMON Available Commands

-### Help  and general commands
+### Help and General commands

 EXIT  - Quits TMON and returns you to SCMON